Luka (given name)

 Luka is a Slavic masculine given name.
-It may also be a transliteration of the Japanese name Ruka.
+In ルカ, るか is transliterated Luka or Ruka, and can be masculine or feminine (possibly related to Haruka).

 The male name Luka comes from the Latin word "Lucanus" which means a man from Lucania.

 In Croatia, the name Luka was among the most common masculine given names in the decades between 1990 and 2011, and was the most common name in the 2000s.
+In the United States it has been one of the top 100 of most popular masculine names for baby boys since 2023, emboldened by the popularity of NBA player Luka Dončić, particularly in the state of Texas.

 Notable people bearing the name include: